jdx/mise/README.md

 rtx is only capable of updating PATH when the prompt is displayed to the user.
 For non-interactive use-cases, use shims instead.

+Typically this can be added with something like the following:

+    echo 'eval "$(rtx activate)"' >> ~/.zshrc

+However, this requires that "rtx" is in your PATH.
+If it is not, you need to specify the full path like this:

+    echo 'eval "$(/path/to/rtx activate)"' >> ~/.zshrc

 Usage: activate [OPTIONS] [SHELL_TYPE]

 Arguments: